Queen Camilla: Queen consort

-Camilla became queen consort on 8 September 2022 upon her husband's accession as King Charles III, following the death of Elizabeth II.
-On 10 September 2022, she attended the Accession Council where Charles III was formally proclaimed king, where she served as a witness together with her stepson Prince William.
-The coronation of Charles III and Camilla is due to take place on 6 May 2023.
+Camilla became queen consort on 8 September 2022 upon her husband's accession as Charles III, following the death of Elizabeth II.
+In his first address to the nation, Charles paid tribute to his "darling wife" Camilla for "the loving help and steadfast devotion to duty".
+On 10 September, she attended the Accession Council where Charles was formally proclaimed king and she served as a witness together with her stepson William.

-Following the accession, the Queen Consort announced that she was replacing the traditional role of lady-in-waiting with a more modern, less formal role of Queen's companions.
+Following the accession, Camilla announced that she was replacing the traditional role of lady-in-waiting with a new role of queen's companion, which would be a more occasional and less formal role, assisting her at official engagements but not in replying to letters or day-to-day planning.
+She appointed the Marchioness of Lansdowne, the Baroness Chisholm of Owlpen, Jane von Westenholz, Lady Sarah Keswick, Lady Brooke, Sarah Troughton, and her sister, Annabel, to the role.